 In 1980 Roger and Juliana joined IHS for a year-long fellowship.
-By then they had a toddler so Juliana worked from home; but she would frequently come into the IHS office, their daughter in tow, for great conversations with Liggio, Keeler, and Peg Harper, widow of IHS founder F. A. “Baldy” Harper.
+By then they had a toddler so Juliana worked from home; but she would frequently come into the IHS office, their daughter in tow, for great conversations:

 “IHS really was our home,” Juliana says.

 Early in 1981, thanks in part to connections made through IHS, Roger was invited to join the new Reagan administration where he served in senior posts at the Office of Personnel Management, the State Department, and the Justice Department while earning his law degree in the evening division of the George Washington University Law School.
 Meanwhile, Juliana joined the Heritage Foundation as senior policy analyst in their U.N.
 Assessment Project.
-With the fall of the Berlin Wall, she brought her classical liberal ideas to the democracy-building process in former communist countries, drawing on the work of Bernard Siegan, whom the Pilons had met through IHS.
-The author of eight books, Juliana has taught at several universities over the years and is now a senior fellow at the Alexander Hamilton Institute.
+With the fall of the Berlin Wall, she brought her classical liberal ideas to the democracy-building process in former communist countries, is the author of eight books, and has taught at several universities over the years.

-While Juliana was influencing the course of international affairs, Roger’s ideas were beginning to influence the American jurisprudential debate, even when he was serving in government.
+While Juliana was influencing the course of international affairs, Roger’s ideas were beginning to influence the American jurisprudential debate.
 In 1983, for example, he outlined for Cato and then spoke at their 1984 conference on “Economic Liberties and the Judiciary,” where the idea of principled judicial activism was the centerpiece.